apnadkarni/blt/doc/graph.rst

   configure** operation.

 *pathName* **axis deactivate** *axisName*
+  Deactivates all the axes matching *pattern*.
+Elements whose names match any of the patterns given are redrawn using their normal colors.
+  *AxisName* is an element name or a tag and may refer to more than one element.

 *pathName* **axis delete** ?\ *axisName*\ ... ?
   Deletes the one or more axes.
 Axes are reference counted. *AxisName* is